The64thGamer/cheeseepedia/content/wiki/Pizza Time Theatre.md

 #### August ####

 * On the 2nd, a set of building plans for the first restaurant would be written.
-The restaurant would be labeled as 'The Big Cheese', and as a 'Pizza Cabaret'.<ref>[[:File:PROTO LAYOUT.jpg]]</ref>
+The restaurant would be labeled as 'The Big Cheese', and as a 'Pizza Cabaret'.<ref></ref>
 * Sometime in August, Gene Landrum would quit his job at National Semiconductor to work fully at Atari.<ref name=':3' /> Atari opens the _Restaurant Operating Division_ of the company to pursue the restaurant concept, Gene Landrum is appointed as General Manager of the division and President of the _Atari Consumer Division_.<ref>https://archive.org/details/atariincbusiness0000gold/page/326/mode/2up?q=%22Restaurant+Operating%22</ref><ref>http://www.showbizpizza.com/history/index.html</ref>

 #### September ####